Robtura/Calculator/README.md

 # How to calculate

-1. Enter the first number
+1. Enter the first number.
-2. Enter the desired operator
+2. Enter the desired operator.
-3. Enter the second number
+3. Enter the second number.
-4. Press any key to close the app
+4. Press any key to close the app.

 # References